-The development of VMD is funded by the National Institute of Health (P41-RR005969 - Resource for Macromolecular Modeling and Bioinformatics).
-Proper citation is a primary way in which we demonstrate the value of our software to the scientific community, and is essential to continued NIH funding for VMD.
-The authors request that all published work which utilizes VMD include the primary VMD citation at a minimum:
+VMD development is funded by the National Institutes of Health (NIH 9P41GM104601 - Resource for Macromolecular Modeling and Bioinformatics).
+Proper citation is a primary way that we demonstrate the value of VMD to the scientific community, and is essential for continued funding.
+We request that all published work utilizing VMD include the primary VMD citation at a minimum: